East Carolina vs. Temple NCAA Football Odds, Plays and Insights | November 6, 2021

 - East Carolina's games this season have gone over 54.5 points four of eight times.

-- Saturday's total is 5.6 points higher than the combined 48.9 PPG average of the two teams.
+- The two teams combine to average 48.9 points per game, 5.6 less than the over/under in this contest.

-- This contest's over/under is 7.9 points fewer than the 62.4 these two squads combine to give up per game in 2021.
+- These two squads surrender a combined 62.4 points per game, 7.9 more than this contest's over/under.

-- The Pirates and their opponents have scored an average of 59.4 points per game in 2021, 4.9 more than Saturday's total.
+- Pirates games this season feature an average total of 59.4 points, a number 4.9 points higher than Saturday's over/under.

 - In 2021, games involving the Owls have averaged a total of 54.4 points, 0.1 fewer than this game's set over/under.